3musket33rs/mathsync/index.md

 Clients of the library must provide on the server a way to serialize items and an endpoint, as well as a way to deserialize  items and to access the server endpoint on the client.

 The algorithm requires `O(log(n))` roundtrips to the server and consumes a total bandwidth of `O(n)` where `n` is the number of items which changed on the server since the last synchronization.
-Underlying algorithm greatly inspired from [What’s the Difference?
+Underlying algorithm greatly inspired from [What's the Difference?
 Efficient Set Reconciliation without Prior Context](http://conferences.sigcomm.org/sigcomm/2011/papers/sigcomm/p218.pdf).

 Nice features: